Answers to Your Common Hydrangea Questions

 How to Use Amendments to Change Flower Color

 To turn blue flowers pink, add lime to raise the soil pH.
 To turn pink flowers blue, you need to lower the pH by adding aluminum to the soil.
-There are many products available at Estabrook's that can lower the pH of your soil.
+There are many products available at Estabrook's that can lower the pH of your soil, but one example is aluminum sulfate.

 You should consider getting a soil test before applying these products to know what pH and mineral content you are working with.
 Apply lime or soil acidifier in fall or spring; while they might take a year to kick in, their effects should last for a few years after that.